VijayPrakashReddy-k/Machine_Learning/README.md

 ![n2](https://user-images.githubusercontent.com/42317258/52219056-ea869b00-28c1-11e9-9eb0-ffea8371dda2.PNG)

 ### Types of Naive Bayes Classier:
-**1.Multinomial Naive Bayes:** This is mostly used for document classication problem, i.e whether a document belongs to the category of sports, politics, technology etc. The features/predictors used by the classier are the frequency of the words present in the document.
+**1.Multinomial Naive Bayes:** This is mostly used for **document classication problem**, i.e whether a document belongs to the category of **sports, politics, technology etc**.
+The features/predictors used by the classier are the frequency of the words present in the document.

 ![n3](https://user-images.githubusercontent.com/42317258/52220266-7e596680-28c4-11e9-8ee7-70e055e4e444.PNG)

-**2.Bernoulli Naive Bayes:** This is similar to the multinomial naive bayes but the predictors are boolean variables.
+**2.Bernoulli Naive Bayes:** This is **similar to the multinomial naive bayes but the predictors are boolean variables**.
 The parameters that we use to predict the class variable take up only values **yes or no**, for example if a word occurs in the text or not.

 ![n4](https://user-images.githubusercontent.com/42317258/52220277-831e1a80-28c4-11e9-948b-35bc47d7e229.PNG)